-In New York, drivers are mandated to carry Personal Injury Protection per the state's "No-Fault" law.
-PIP is a form of health insurance purchased as part of an auto insurance policy.
-It covers the costs of all injuries drivers and passengers personally sustain, regardless of who was at-fault in the accident.
-As with other states that require PIP, the Empire State has its own special laws and regulations.
+In New York, drivers are mandated to carry personal injury protection (PIP) coverage per the state's no-fault insurance laws.
+PIP is a form of medical expense coverage purchased as part of an auto insurance policy.
+No-fault insurance in New York covers the costs of all injuries drivers and passengers personally sustain, regardless of who was at-fault in the accident.
+As with other no fault states that require PIP, New York has its own special laws and regulations.

-New Yorkers have essentially three things covered by PIP: medical costs, economic losses and death benefits.
-The minimum amount of PIP you can get is $50,000 (which is also the maximum amount you are entitled to recover with a PIP claim).
-You can purchase additional PIP if you'd like, which is especially worthwhile if you have a high salary.
-If you receive any benefits from Workers' Compensation, Social Security Disability, New York State Disability, and certain employer "wage continuation" plans, your PIP benefits will be reduced by whatever amount you receive from those places.
-The insured driver, his passengers and members of his household are entitled to PIP benefits.
-PIP will also cover injuries sustained in an accident if you're a pedestrian struck by an MTA or other bus.
+You can purchase additional PIP insurance if you'd like, which is a worthwhile consideration if you can afford the costs, as medical expenses after an accident can be significant.
+If you receive any benefits from workers' compensation, Social Security disability, New York state disability and certain employer "wage continuation" plans, your PIP benefits will be reduced by whatever amount you receive from those plans.
+The insured driver, their passengers and members of their household are entitled to PIP benefits.
+PIP insurance will also cover injuries sustained in an accident if you're a pedestrian struck by an MTA subway, train or bus.

-What Medical Costs Does PIP Cover in New York?
+What Medical Costs Does PIP Insurance Cover in New York?

 Most medical costs stemming from a car accident will be covered by your personal injury protection.
-The covered expenses include:
+The covered expenses include the following.

 - Medical services